adilserroukh/transaction-api/README.md

 #### Architecture cannot be fixed from the beginning because there may be changes that will make us change it, but the most important thing is to have a struture that is the base (It is the main function of an architect or tech leader ).

-#### You can make much more beautiful what I have put but this takes time.

-#### I have created a single model because I wanted you to see can be separated into different projects with different layers: persistence, businnes, backend , delivry ..
+#### I have created a single project but it is possible to separate it into different layers (persistence, businese, backend , delivry ..)

 #### I have not mocketed services with cucmber, this has taken me a while to think the logic.